 - interactions with smart home appliances

 - digital food experiences

-I welcome enquiries from potential PhD candidates from Home, EU and international countries who are interested in the following research areas: Human-Building Interaction, (Digitally) Adaptive Architecture and Urban Spaces, Behaviour-responsive Spaces; Digital Wellbeing in Architectural Space.
+I welcome inquiries from potential PhD candidates from Home, EU and international countries who are interested in the following research areas: Human-Building Interaction, (Digitally) Adaptive Architecture and Adaptive Urban Spaces, Behaviour-responsive Spaces; Digital Wellbeing in Architectural Space.